 If you find this too much of a hassle and don’t mind paying, there are online agencies who can provide such a service.
 Similarly, all application would be taken care of if you join a tour specifically to hike Zhuilu Old Trail.

 And last but not least, there was a daily limit to the number of people who were allowed to hike Zhuilu Old Trail.
 I remember how we failed to get a timely approval from Taroko National Park despite having applied it way in advance.
-We were later told that the administrators were reluctant to approve further permits due to the developing situation of Haima Typhoon in Philippines.
+We were later told that the administrators were reluctant to approve further permits due to the developing situation of Haima Typhoon in the Philippines.

 Step 2: Get Permit from Local Police Station